 Why Should Use the DoD 5220.22-M Standard Wiping?

-It offers one of the most recognized data destruction methods and is still considered one of the industry standards for HDD erasers in the US.
+It offers one of the most recognize data destruction methods and is still consider one of the industry standards for HDD erasers in the US.
 When you have a HDD with high-capacity or a lot of storage drives in your inventory, The DoD 5220.22-M data erasure method takes less time compared to other more comprehensive data wipe methods, such as the Gutmann standard, which includes 30 passes.

 In addition, the DoD 5220.22-M data erasure standard performs a check at the end of every pass.
 This ensures that the data is overwritten correctly.
 In addition to zeros and ones, DoD 5220.22-M uses random characters to overwrite locations on a disk.
 The inclusion of random characters reduces the chance of data recovery.